Owakelz/Data-Mining-Bankruptcy-Project/README.md

 # Fordham MSBA Data Mining Bankruptcy Project

-Group project used Polish Bankruptcy data to train models to predict possible bankruptcies of client companies.
+Using Polish Bankruptcy data to train models to predict possible bankruptcies of client companies.